 How big are wolves compared to humans

-Weight: The Arabian wolf, the smallest wolf, weighs 45 pounds, similar to a miniature American shepherd.
-Male wolves can grow past 150 pounds, with the largest recorded wolf weighing 175 pounds, compared to an adult human’s 70-110 pounds average.
+Weight: The Arabian wolf, a shepherd-like creature, weighs 45 pounds, while male wolves can grow up to 150 pounds, with the largest recorded wolf weighing 175 pounds.

 Height: Wolves have a shoulder height of 25-32 inches, varying by species and subspecies, while the average human height is 5 feet 9 inches, or 69 inches.